percona/everest-doc/docs/reference/known_limitations.md

 - When you upgrade PostgreSQL operators to version 2.4.1, the database transitions to the **Initializing** state as part of the upgrade process.
 However, this **Initializing** state does not cause any downtime.
 - When you upgrade PXC operators to version 1.15.0, single node MySQL databases will be restarted, resulting in downtime.
 However, it is worth noting that single node databases should not be used in production environments.

-## Backups
+## Backups storage

+The backup storage you choose for your initial backup schedule will be used for all subsequent schedules and point-in-time recovery (PITR).

+## On-demand backups

 Let's delve into the limitations of on-demand backups in Percona Everest.

 ### PostgreSQL limitations for on-demand backups